JohnGarnerIII/johngarneriii.github.io/readme.md

 # John Garner
-Online portfolio, no frameworks and hard coded in HTML, CSS and Javascript.
+Online portfolio, no frameworks and hard coded in HTML & CSS.

 ## Preview
 ![](other/preview.png)